Bima42/docstral/ROADMAP.md

 ### Phase 1: Enhancement and Private Deployment

-I will add some chat interaction improvements, like renaming/deleting conversations.
 Deploy the application (likely via [Dockploy](https://dockploy.com)) and keep it private for a limited time.
 If you'd like early access, reach out directly via [LinkedIn](https://www.linkedin.com/in/tanguy-pauvret) or [GitHub](https://github.com/Bima42).

 ### Phase 2: Self‑Hosted Model